Plutarco Elías Calles: Labor

 Morones was appointed to a cabinet position as Secretary of Industry, Commerce, and Labor at the same time that he retained leadership in the CROM.
 In that position, Morones was able to advance his organization at the expense of rivals.
 Some independent unions and more radical were forced into the umbrella of the moderate CROM.
 Wage increases and betterment of working conditions were evidence that Calles sought to implement Article 123 of the Mexican Constitution, embedding labor rights.
 The number of labor strikes decreased precipitously during the Calles administration.
 When railway workers struck in 1926, Morones sent scabs to break the strike.

 In 1925, all federal civil servants became eligible for funeral aid, disability, seniority, old age and survivors’ pensions, together with protection against occupational hazards.
-This was followed a year later with the introduction a social security system for the military.In 1926, a social security system for the military was set up.
+This was followed a year later with the introduction a social security system for the military.

 Agriculture

 In 1926, legislation was enacted with the purpose of establishing a system of channelling credit to all farmers throughout Mexico.